tbeehoon/todo-app/Readme.md

-## 2. Install Node.js via NVM and set a default
+### 1.2 Install Node.js via NVM and set a default

 Install the version required (LTS recommended), then make it the default so new terminals pick it automatically.

+In PowerShell/Command Prompt, do the following installation.

 ```
 # Install latest LTS